wave-centre/cibig/docs/course_materials/REPRO/CONTAINERS/CONTAINERS_practice.md

 <a name="practice-3"></a>
 ### Practice 3 : Launch an analysis on the cluster using your conda environment

-Using this template script with the slurm configuraion set:

-Create a bash script that :
+1) go to node17: srun -p formation --pty bash -i

-1) Create a folder called analyses
+2) Create a folder called /scratch/analyses_formationX

-2) Copy the reference file /shared/projects/tp_cibig_/SV_DATA/REF/GCA_002220235.1_ASM222023v1_genomic.fna into it
+3) Copy the reference file /scratch/SV_DATA/REF/GCA_002220235.1_ASM222023v1_genomic.fna into it

-3) Copy  SV_DATA/SHORT_READS/1613_R1.fastq.gz and SV_DATA/SHORT_READS/1613_R2.fastq.gz into it
+4) Copy  /scratch/SV_DATA/SHORT_READS/1613_R1.fastq.gz and /scratch/SV_DATA/SHORT_READS/1613_R2.fastq.gz into it

 4) use your conda environment to index the reference: